DeclanChidlow/legal/Acceptable Usage Policy.md

-_Last updated: 06.
-December, 2023_
+_Last modified: 10th of Feburary, 2024_

 # Acceptable Usage Policy

-This **Acceptable Usage Policy** (**AUP**) applies to the official instance of Revolt available at [revolt.chat](http://revolt.chat).
-Self-hosted instances may choose to adopt this AUP if they wish.
+This **Acceptable Usage Policy (AUP)** applies to the official instance of Revolt available at [revolt.chat](http://revolt.chat).
+Self-hosted instances may opt to adhere to this AUP at their discression.

 ## Community Guidelines

-**Revolt** can cater to your community, raid guild, study group and anything in-between.
+**Revolt** is a versatile platform designed to accommodate a wide range of communities, from raid guilds to study groups and everything in between.
 We encourage you to:

-- Take advantage of our powerful community tools.
+- Utilise our powerful community tools.
-- Be kind and make friends with others on our platform.
+- Foster kindness and forge meaningful connections with others on our platform.
 - Have fun talking and sharing content on our platform.

-Online communities have the potential to change people's lives, so we want to encourage a positive environment for anyone willing to join.
+Online communities have huge potential to impact people's lives, so we strive to cultivate a welcoming and positive environment for all who choose to participate.

 ### Keeping You Safe